glfw/glfw/README.md

 ## Changelog

+- Added `glfwGetMonitorWorkarea` function for querying the monitor work area
 - Added `glfwGetKeyScancode` function that allows retrieving platform dependent scancodes for keys (#830)
 - Added `glfwSetWindowMaximizeCallback` and `GLFWwindowmaximizefun` for